-Unfortunately, the internship model in Australia is quite antiquated and we have continued to use experience as a proxy for competency when a large portion of the medical education world has moved on.
-The result has been the mandating of the 3 core terms for internship of Medicine, Surgery and Emergency Medicine.
+Unfortunately, the internship model in Australia is quite antiquated and we have continued to use the experience as a proxy for competency when a large portion of the medical education world has moved on.
+The result has been the mandating of the 3 core terms for internship of Medicine, Surgery, and Emergency Medicine.
 There is really no solid educational basis for this approach and one of the unfortunate outcomes is that all the other specialties get squeezed out and few interns get to experience psychiatry, general practice, obstetrics, paediatrics, pathology etc… which ultimately does have an effect on recruitment to these specialties.

-So basic message is this.
+So the basic message is this.
 If you are really dead set keen on doing radiology as a career you should try to track down the very few locations that might offer this rotation to either interns or residents.

-Each year the Australian Medical Students’ Association produce a very useful Intern Guide with lots of information about the composition of intern training networks across the country.
+Each year the Australian Medical Students’ Association produces a very useful Intern Guide with lots of information about the composition of intern training networks across the country.
 The 2020 version did not appear to eventuate.
 So I can only assume they are no longer compiling this.
 But here’s a link to the 2019 version.

 What If I Have Special Circumstances Which Make It Hard For Me To Work In Certain Places?

 All States and Territories Have processes for considering special circumstances.
 Some of the types of circumstances that are generally approved are: where you may have certain health conditions that mean you need to be close to certain hospitals or specialists; where you have dependents, such as young children, and are unable to relocate due to care arrangements; and where you and your partner want to work as doctors in the same location.
-Generally requests to stay in certain locations, for reasons such as work commitments of partners or needs of school aged children are not granted.
+Generally, requests to stay in certain locations, for reasons such as work commitments of partners or needs of school-aged children are not granted.

 I Have Received My Intern Offer.
 But I Would Like to Defer It.
 Is This Possible?